icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 ## Introduction

-This is an excellent summary of the "state of the art" in 1955, and also summarizes many of the NACA achievements in aircraft icing (there were more after 1955.)
+This is an excellent summary by Uwe von Glahn of the "state of the art" in 1955, and also summarizes many of the NACA achievements in aircraft icing (there were more after 1955.)